rjmccall/swift-evolution/review_management.md

 # Guidelines for Evolution Workgroups and Review Managers

-This document lays out the detailed process used by Swift evolution workgroups (such as the [Language Workgroup](https://www.swift.org/community/#language-workgroup)) to take proposals through the [process of evolution review](https://github.com/apple/swift-evolution/blob/main/process.md).
+This document lays out the detailed process used by Swift evolution workgroups (such as the [Language Steering Group](https://www.swift.org/language-steering-group)) to take proposals through the [process of evolution review](https://github.com/apple/swift-evolution/blob/main/process.md).
 It provides guidance for workgroups on how to decide which proposals should be reviewed, how to select a review manager to guide a review, and what options are available after a review and how to reach a decision between them.
 It also provides guidance for review managers on their specific role and responsibilities during a review.

 This is intended to be a companion document to a pair of documents directed at other audiences.
 The first, tentatively titled "Evolution Overview and Guidelines for Community Members”, is intended for community members who are interested in participating in a pitch or evolution review authored by someone else.
 Readers of this document will be expected to have read that document first; however, it has not yet been written.
 The second, tentatively titled "Evolution Guidelines for Proposal Authors", is intended for community members interested in bringing their own proposal through the evolution process.
 Readers of this document will not expected to have read that document, or vice-versa; it has also not yet been written.

 Evolution reviews are associated with a particular workgroup that is responsible for guiding the evolution of that part of the Swift project.
-For the language and standard library, this is the [Language Workgroup](https://www.swift.org/community/#language-workgroup); other areas may be assigned to other workgroups.
+For the language and standard library, this is the [Language Steering Group](https://www.swift.org/language-steering-group); other areas may be assigned to other workgroups.
 The [Core Team](https://swift.org/community/#core-team) may act as the associated workgroup when an evolution review is desired but there isn't a more specific workgroup for that part of the project.
 Hereafter in this document, the general term *workgroup* should be understood to be the associated workgroup for the specific proposal under consideration.

 When a workgroup decides to consider a proposal for evolution review, it appoints a *review manager* to be its representative for that review.
 The review manager is typically a member of the workgroup.
 The review manager ensures the proposal meets the standards for review, handles review scheduling, writes public announcements about the review, oversees review discussion, compiles and summarizes review feedback for the workgroup’s deliberations, and conveys feedback from the workgroup to the authors.
 The rest of this document will describe all of these roles, as well as the process of selecting the review manager, in more detail.

 ## Summary of the review process

-Every proposal goes through several stages of review:
+Every proposal that's accepted goes through several stages of review:

-- A member of the workgroup performs *cursory review* on the open evolution PRs.
+- Members of the workgroup perform *cursory review* individually on all the open evolution PRs.
-- The cursory reviewer brings proposals to the workgroup for *full cursory review*.
+- The workgroup performs the collective *workgroup cursory review* on a specific proposal.
-- The workgroup assigns a review manager who performs *preliminary review*.
+- The workgroup assigns the proposal a review manager, who performs *preliminary review*.
 - The review manager presents the proposal to the workgroup for *preflight review*.
 - The review manager presents the proposal to the community for *open review*.
-- The review manager presents the proposal to the workgroup for final review*.
+- The review manager presents the proposal to the workgroup for *final review*.

+The workgroup may choose to reject proposals at any stage in this process.
+This decision is always made by the full workgroup.

 ## Criteria for open review